SICKAG/collage/src/DEVELOPER_DOCUMENTATION.md

 Every contribution is welcome, as we want to make collage a vivid community project.

-At the moment we lack a system to enable plug ins dynamically, so each plugin must be built and bundled with the library.
+At the moment we lack a system to enable plugins dynamically, so each plugin must be built and bundled with the library.
 We are evaluating to change that in the future, so everybody could add functionality to collage.

 ### Creating a new plugin/feature